-I understand that photos and/or video clips may be captioned and that the caption may include, when appropriate, my first and last name, employer or school.
-No student's personally identifiable information will be published by SWPA BotsIQ or its partner organizations or shared with third parties unless a parent or guardian has provided written authorization.
+I understand that photos and/or video clips may be captioned and that the caption may include, when appropriate, my first and last name or school.
+No student’s personally identifiable information will be published by SWPA BotsIQ or its partner organizations or shared with third parties without a signed copy of this Release from the parties.

-Therefore, I release SWPA BotsIQ from any liability or claimed liability in connection with the release of photos and video which I appear in and I understand and will adhere to SWPA BotsIQ Social Media Policy.
+Therefore, I release SWPA BotsIQ from any liability or claimed liability in connection with the release of photos and video which I appear in.

 REQUIRED PA State Clearances for Volunteers